Roderick Bajada: Sliema Wanderers

 Roderick Bajada joined Sliema Wanderers from Msida Saint-Joseph for the second part of the 2005–06 season.
 It was almost the perfect finish to a season, but the club narrowly missed out on the title to Birkirkara by two points, as the club finished in 2nd position.
 Bajada made 13 appearances and scored one goal.

 Roderick's first full season with Sliema Wanderers was the 2006–07 season.
 Sliema Wanderers recorded another 2nd-place finish, but were well beaten in the race for the title as winners Marsaxlokk finished 11 points clear of their nearest rivals, Bajada made 26 appearances and scored four goals throughout the season.

 For the 2007–08 season, Roderick again made the first team on a regular basis, as Sliema Wanderers finished in a disappointing 4th place by their own high standards, and Bajada again making 26 appearances and scoring four goals.

 Roderick continued to be an integral part of the Sliema Wanderers squad.
 Bajada made a total of 25 appearances and scored one goal for the 2008–09 season, and although the team finished 5th in the Premier League, Roderick helped the club win the U*Bet FA Trophy, as they defeated Valletta in the final on penalties to win the trophy.

-After being scouted by an unknown young football talent for a school project in three games at the end of 2011 including Floriana, Marsasxlokk and Mqabba, he has been fantastic.
-Moreover, he has been scoring goals for The Blues in order to preserve their mid table battles.
+After being scouted by an unknown young football talent for a school project at the end of 2011 including Floriana, Marsasxlokk and Mqabba, he continued to impressively score goals for Sliema in order to preserve their mid table battles.